-Data scientists are the wranglers of the Big Data Wild West.
-Their job is to take the humongous amount of messy data that makes no sense and use their Jedi powers, a.k.a, Math, Statistics and programming skills to bring about some logic to it.
-In other words, Data Scientist is an individual who performs data mining, statistical analysis, and retrieval of large sets of data, to derive key insights and make accurate predictions.
+Data scientists are the wranglers of the big bad data world.
+Their job is to take humongous amounts of messy data and use their Jedi powers (mathematical, statistical and programming skills) to make sense of them.
+In other words, data scientists perform data mining, statistical analysis, and retrieval of large sets of data, to derive key insights and make accurate predictions.
 They are like business analysts and data analysts, but different.

-- Python Coding – Python is the most common coding language required to perform data science related roles.
+- Python Coding – Python deserves a special mention.
+It is one of the most efficient coding languages for data science purposes.

-- Hadoop Platform – Although this isn’t always a requirement, Hadoop is heavily preferred in many cases.
-So having experience with Hive or Pig add more value to your resume.
+- Hadoop Platform – Although this isn’t always a requirement, Hadoop is heavily handy in many cases.
+So, any experience in Hive or Pig add to the data scientist’s repertoire.

 - Cloud Tools – Familiarity with Cloud tools such as Amazon S3 can also be beneficial, just like Hadoop.

-- SQL Database – Even though NoSQL and Hadoop have become a large component of data science, it is still expected for a data science professional to be able to write and execute complex queries in SQL.
+- SQL Database – Even though NoSQL and Hadoop have become a large component of data science, a data science professional will still, from time to time, have to write and execute complex queries in SQL.

-- Visualization tools – Knowledge in visualization tools like ggplot in R, Tableau or Qlikview comes handy when you have to visually present you analysis/insights.
+- Visualization tools – Knowledge in visualization tools like ggplot2 in R, Tableau or Qlikview is helpful in presenting analysis and insights visually.